web-infra-dev/rspack-ecosystem-ci/README.md

 You can pass `--tag v2.8.0-beta.1`, `--branch somebranch` or `--commit abcd1234` option to select a specific rspack version to build.
 If you pass `--release 2.7.13`, rspack build will be skipped and rspack is fetched from the registry instead

+**`pnpm test -- --release nightly <suitename>` we recommend use nightly release to test rspack locally, to save time from building rspack locally**

 The repositories are checked out into `workspace` subdirectory as shallow clones

 # how to add a new integration test